The UAE and Malaysia... a solid partnership and fruitful cooperation in all fields

 the health

-Cooperation between the two countries in the field of dealing with the “Covid-19” virus constituted a model of constructive international cooperation in confronting the pandemic and containing its humanitarian repercussions, as the UAE sent a medical aid plane to Malaysia at the end of March 2020, which included 20,000 test units to examine “Covid-19”.
-In addition to another plane of medical equipment in mid-May 2020, which included 14,000 units of disinfectant fluids, weighing about seven tons.
-In addition, the Khalifa bin Zayed Al Nahyan Foundation provided food aid, coinciding with the month of Ramadan 2020, to alleviate the suffering of needy groups in light of the crisis.
-Covid-19 », more than 100 entities and thousands of individuals have benefited from it.
+Cooperation between the two countries in the field of dealing with the Covid-19 virus constituted a model of constructive international cooperation in confronting the pandemic and containing its humanitarian repercussions, as the UAE sent a medical aid plane to Malaysia at the end of March 2020, which included 20,000 test units for examining Covid-19, along with another plane from The medical equipment in mid-May 2020 included 14,000 units of disinfectant fluids, weighing about seven tons.
+In addition, the Khalifa Bin Zayed Al Nahyan Foundation provided food aid, coinciding with the month of Ramadan 2020, to alleviate the suffering of needy groups in light of the Covid-19 crisis, benefiting more than 100 entities and thousands of individuals.

 culture and education